+- This is about mobile experiences only.
+Google made this update to mobile algorithms only.
+Desktops are not influenced in any way.
 You’ll be happy to know that you can run any pop ups on desktop devices.

-You can use any popups (even interstitials) on the second, third, fourth, etc. page after visitor lands on you site from the search.
+- Google targets intrusive interstitials only on FIRST mobile pages.
+Google only punishes interstitials that cover content on the first page where visitors land from Google search.
+Pages after that are not harmed.
+That means you can use any popups (even interstitials) on the second, third, fourth, etc. page after visitor lands on you site from the search.

 Source: Search Engine Land